zqpie/zqpie/README.md

 - 👋 Hi, I’m @zqpie
 - 👀 I’m interested in ...
 Linux, Python, and, machine learning
 - 🌱 I’m currently learning ...
 Python, Bash and C++
 - 💞️ I’m looking to collaborate on ...
+Linux from scratch
 - 📫 How to reach me ... zqpierson@gmail.com

 <!---